judsonlmoore/friendsofkyrgyzstan.org/_posts/2017-11-13-my-peace-corps-legacy.md

 This week, I caught up with Meerim and she informed me that **100% of those students** applied to, and are now attending, university!
 To top it off, they all got scholarships!
 This outcome was beyond anyone’s wildest hopes and is a testament to what impact anyone can make in the life of another person, especially if you reach them at a young age.

-{% cloudinary {{ site.url }}/assets/images/2020/05/Bishkek-ICT-Training.jpg alt="Judson provides computer training to students in Bishkek." caption="Judson provides computer training to students in Bishkek." %}
+{% cloudinary /assets/images/2020/05/Bishkek-ICT-Training.jpg alt="Judson provides computer training to students in Bishkek." caption="Judson provides computer training to students in Bishkek." %}

 ## Friends that are like family